 - Payroll > Reports > View Reports > Payroll Summary = Individual Pay Period

 - Payroll > Reports > Exports > HMRC Reconciliation

 - Payroll > Pay Run > Past Pay Run > Select payrun > Post Payrun Report

 Customers who use Fourth Analytics can view average earnings according to specific requirements.
-For more information, please liaise with your Fourth contact.
+For more information, please liaise with the relevant Fourth contact.

-The average pay amounts shown within the employee’s furlough page is 100% of the employee’s pay.
+The average pay amounts shown within an employee’s furlough page is 100% of their pay.
 The Furlough Grant will only cover 80% of this amount so it’s important that only 80% of the amount is used to pay as a furlough payment.

 Employers can choose whether to pay more than 80% but they will not be able to claim this 20% back from HMRC.